 As a top 10 percent MSSP ACO performer in 2015, KentuckyOne Health Partners continues to focus on staying ahead of the curve on CMS’ downside risk programs slated to become mandatory in 2019.2 “We are already moving in that direction which allows us to expand market presence including direct-to-employer outreach and employer-based downside risk arrangements as well,” says Brian Christopher, Vice President of Administration, KentuckyOne Health Partners.

 - CMS.gov Shared Savings Program Accountable Care Organizations

-2 CMS.gov MACRA Ruling
+- CMS.gov MACRA Ruling

 All logos and trademarks are the sole property of their owners.